A great way to strengthen and develop professionals.

 The Mentor Program

 AFP Golden Gate's popular Mentor Program has provided one-to-one support for hundreds of professionals.
 Whether you wish to learn more about a specific area of fundraising, are new to, curious about or experienced in the profession, or simply enjoy sharing your expertise with others, you'll find the Mentor Program rewarding.
-In 2017, the Northern California Planned Giving Council (NCPGC) joins AFP Golden Gate as a partner in the program.
+In 2018, we once again welcome the partnership of the Northern California Planned Giving Council (NCPGC) in the program.

 Mentors are senior fundraising professionals who volunteer their time.
 They commit to a minimum of two hours per month to mentor their Fellows, assisting with specific fundraising and career development issues.